Updated on December 9, 2022

 Acamprosate is for people who have already stopped drinking and want to continue sobriety.

-It doesn't prevent withdrawal symptoms just after you stop drinking.
-It's prescribed five days after abstinence begins and is fully effective in another 5 to eight days.
+It doesn’t prevent withdrawal symptoms immediately after you stop drinking.
+It's prescribed five days after abstinence begins and is fully effective in another five to eight days.

 Naltrexone